Human mortality from H5N1

 H5N1 influenza virus is a type of influenza A virus which mostly infects birds.
 H5N1 flu is a concern because its global spread may constitute a pandemic threat.
 The yardstick for human mortality from H5N1 is the case-fatality rate (CFR); the ratio of the number of confirmed human deaths resulting from infection of H5N1 to the number of those confirmed cases of infection with the virus.
 For example, if there are 100 confirmed cases of a disease and 50 die as a consequence, then the CFR is 50%.
 The case fatality rate does not take into account cases of a disease which are unconfirmed or undiagnosed, perhaps because symptoms were mild and unremarkable or because of a lack of diagnostic facilities.
 The Infection Fatality Rate (IFR) is adjusted to allow for undiagnosed cases.

 The IFR is central to pandemic planning.
 In previous influenza pandemics (not caused by H5N1), IFR estimates have ranged from to 2-3% for the 1918 pandemic, to about 0.6% for the 1957 pandemic, to 0.2% for the 1968 pandemic.

-Between 2003 and February 2025, the World Health Organization has recorded 972 cases of confirmed H5N1 influenza, leading to 468 deaths.
-The true fatality rate may be lower because some cases with mild symptoms may not have been identified as H5N1.
+Between 2003 and December 2025, the World Health Organization has recorded 993 cases of confirmed H5N1 influenza, leading to 477 deaths.
+The true fatality rate is presumably lower because cases with mild symptoms may not have been identified as H5N1.